The Greenway

 The property in the project area has been largely undeveloped and residents, both near and far, have discovered the benefits of this quiet, public space.
 A small clearing on the riverbank at the storm water outfall has become a popular fishing and river viewing area.
 Unfortunately, this area has also attracted unwanted behaviors and vandalism.

-The Challenges
+The Goal

 What's does this project include?